 Minnesota School Trust Lands

-Learn more about the little known, and often misunderstood category of public land ownership that benefits Minnesota's public schools.
+Learn more about the little known public lands that benefit Minnesota's public schools.

 If you would like to learn more about DNR construction aggregate leasing opportunities, please contact: